door7302/demo-closed-loop/README.md

 ![CLA Framework](assets/framework.png)

-Your should first install the Prerequisite tools and make the initial configuration.
-We assume you have 2 routers in your lab: R1 and R2 must be reachable by your CLA server throught Netconf and gNMI.
+You should first install the Prerequisite tools and make the initial configuration.
+We assume you have 2 routers in your lab: R1 and R2 must is reachable by your CLA server through Netconf and gNMI.
 You must allow the CLA server to connect to your R1 and R2 routers on ports **TCP/830** and **TCP/9339**.

 > Make sure ACL or other Firewall rules allow these 2 flows.

-We also consider you CLA server be reachable via:
+We also consider you CLA server is reachable via:
-- HTTP **TCP/80** or HTTTPS **TCP/443**
+- HTTP **TCP/80** or HTTPS **TCP/443**
 - **TCP/8080**

 Also if you want to integrate a **Slack** channel, your VM should access to Internet.